 Lastly, some vehicles are more prone to malfunction or losing control on the road because of various design flaws.
 Find out if your vehicle is one of these before buying to prevent surprises when you get your liability rate offer.

 An expense that many do not consider is the likelihood that their car will be stolen.
 For insurers providing comprehensive insurance, a theft is a quick way for a policy to pay out large amounts without even a second for them to think.
 If you have one of the most stolen cars in America, or live in one of the cities with the highest rates of car theft, understand that your comprehensive auto coverage will likely be higher than someone whose vehicle is not on the list, or who lives in a city with less car theft.

 If you have a lot of speeding tickets or a history of collisions, expect your auto insurer to categorize you as a high risk.
 Accidents can raise premium costs between 10 and 20 percent, sometimes higher.
 These marks on your record also stay with you for an average of three years.
 Likewise, a series of speeding tickets could cause your rates to bump up noticeably, too.

-Ask your insurer how they weigh incidents like these and what it takes to reduce the costs, even if all it amounts to is simply waiting for the incidents to age off of your driving record.
+Ask your insurer how they weigh incidents like these.
+Find out what it takes to reduce the costs.
+But be ready.
+In the end you may have no other option than waiting for the incidents to age off of your driving record.

 Looking at correlations between your job and the amount you are likely to cost an insurer is an interesting venture.
 Actuaries use this data to determine whether certain occupations are higher or lower risk.
 People who drive for a living like travelling businessmen are obvious targets for higher insurance charges, but would you expect that doctors and lawyers have higher accident rates, too?
 Apparently their high-paying, well-respected jobs correspond with no small amount of risk taking, whereas scientists, teachers or artists take fewer risks.